CequinaVFX/setRefFrame/README.md

 # setRefFrame

 It's a simple tool to speed up the work.
-Select any node with a reference_frame knob (like Tracker, FrameHold) and press alt + shift + ctrl + f.
+Select one or more nodes with a reference frame knob (like Tracker, FrameHold) and press alt + shift + ctrl + f.
 It will take the current frame and put it as a reference frame.
+It works with my Baked Tool Kit too.

 Created by Luciano Cequinel (www.cequinavfx.com)
 To report bugs or suggestions lucianocequinel@gmail.com